ChristophReich1996/ECG_Classification/README.md

 Pleas note that the dataset or model paths as well as the cuda devices might change for different systems!

-To run custom training runs the `train.py` script can be used.
+To run custom training the `train.py` script can be used.
 This script takes the following commands:

 | Argument | Default Value | Info |
 | --- | --- | --- |